nazmulb/drone.io/README.md

 There is also <a href="https://docs.drone.io/cli/install/">drone-cli</a>, it provides command line interface to Drone Server API, as well as some other useful commands.

 ### Build Process:

+The idea behind Drone’s build process is very simple, but yet incredibly flexible.
+Every step in the build runs inside a container, which uses an image (<a href="http://plugins.drone.io/">plugins</a>) with tools required to execute the step.
+These containers share a workspace volume, so things you build in one step are available in the next.

+For example, a typical pipeline for Go project would be:

+- Create git container, execute git clone to checkout source code to the workspace.
+- Create golang container, execute go test and go build to run tests and build executable.
+- Create docker container, execute docker build and docker push to build docker image.
+- Create kubectl container, execute kubectl apply to deploy the project to the kubernetes cluster.

+You are free to use any docker image in build steps, including 3rd party docker registries.
+Anything you can put in the container can be used during a build.
+You can use existing applications or write your own.

+Important to mention, there is no shared storage between builds, workspace destroyed after the build is complete, containers for steps are destroyed after each step.
+Instead, if you want to share some files between builds, you can use remote storage (eq.
+Google Cloud Storage or AWS S3) and additional steps in your pipeline to fetch or push data.